valentin2105/Kubernetes-Saltstack/README.md

 ```

 ### IMPORTANT Point
-You need to modify `certs/kubernetes-csr.json` and put every Nodes (Masters/Workers) of your cluster in the `Hosts` field.
+You need to modify `certs/kubernetes-csr.json` and put every Nodes (Masters/Workers) of your cluster in the `hosts` field.
 You can use IP or Name (name is recommanded).
 You can also modify the `certs/*json` files to match your cluster-name / country. (mandatory)